 Step 1 – Seek endorsement from your school

 A new Dads Group needs to be formally endorsed by the associated school or organisation.
-Meet with the authorised representative of that school (typically the principal), explain the program and complete the Letter of Endorsement.
+Meet with the authorised representative of that school (typically the principal), explain the program and cost, and receive endorsement.

 On request, a Fathering Project team member can support you at this meeting.

 Step 2 – Submit your group registration form

 Fill out the group registration form to notify The Fathering Project team that you are starting to activate a Dads Group at your school.

 After endorsement is received by The Fathering Project an annual service fee is invoiced to the associated school or organisation.